 Tomi Teikko: That's the idea and why we call it empathic is my own passion to solve things which some intelligent people has said that are really hard to fix, like an obligation's be empathic.
 Intelligent people say that they can't, but I say they can if, and I think we have little bit discussing about this topic also, that if we actually use human as a sensor and collect feedback and data from humans, we can have obligations which are empathic.
 And of course, it's my ambition to solve big problems, not small ones.
-That's why I'm... and I have this vision about empathic reality, so that I want to ensure human-centric content for different type of digital is augmented and emphatic realities.
+That's why I'm... and I have this vision about empathic reality, so that I want to ensure human-centric content for different type of digital is augmented and virtual realities.
 That's my mission.

 Pasi Nikkanen: All right, all right.
 Sounds like a nice kind of thing to come to work to every day.
 I was just interviewing Jacob Morgan, who is talking about employee experience and kind of dividing these things into three things; culture, technology, and the physical space.
-For the building to be empathic, what all these kind of characteristic, or where does it need to touch, is it touch the physical space or what is it include?
+For the building to be empathic, what all these kind of characteristic, or where does it need to touch, is it just the physical space or what does it include?

 Tomi Teikko: Yeah, the employee experience is when you provide best possible employee experience, you need to take care of all of them.
 They don't work alone.
 Our digital, Empathic Building is a digital, it's a toolbox and ICT part of the game, and we definitely can not change the culture.
 It can support new ways of working and boost goal direction, and stuff like that.
 But, if the core culture of sharing and caring is missing, it doesn't help.
-Yeah, definitely it is all-

 Pasi Nikkanen: So, Empathic Building is not about how does the building looks like, having nice lights and nice furniture, anything like that.
 It's something else that you bring to them.